TarasovArtem/Sample_Test_Cases_for_a_Login/README.md

+# Testing of the login form:

-# I wrote a simple login form (HTML/CSS) for testing.
+* I wrote a simple login form (HTML/CSS) for testing.
 In the future, I plan to add a functional part in JavaScript.

 * Testing:
 1. Writing a test strategy.